PyDrocsid/documentation/docs/cogs/administration/sudo.md

 ```

 ## `reload`
-This command reloads the bot script.
+This command reloads the bot by refiring all startup functions.
 ```css
 .sudo reload
 ```

 ## `stop`
-This command stops the bot.
+This command stops the running bot instance.
 ```css
 .sudo stop
 ```